cybercongress/go-cyber/docs/cyberd.md

 ~ vs direct IPFS DAG

 ## Motivation on request's processing problem

+Explain an economic difference and censorship impact between read search queries and write search queries

 Idea:
 All nodes run payment channels to serve request for their users and take tokens for request processing.
 Because this is heavy computation (only cybernodes will serve this) nodes will serve this only with payments for them.
 Cybernodes run protocol and earn tokens for read requests.